tomtom-international/vault-assessment-prometheus-exporter/vault_monitor/docs/CONFIGURATION_EXAMPLES.md

 ## Complete Simple Configuration using Token Authentication for Expiration Monitoring

-An example of the absolute bare-minimun configuration to monitor a single secret.
+An example of the absolute bare minimum configuration to monitor a single secret.

 ```yaml
 vault: